w0rthy/ArrayVisualizer/README.md

 This new version of the program features additions inspired by Timo Bingmann's "The Sound of Sorting" and w0rthy's updates to the original visualizer.

-To build (After -cp, use ";" with Windows and ":" with Mac/Linux):
+To compile (After -cp, use ";" with Windows and ":" with Mac/Linux):
 ```
 ant
 java -cp bin;lib/classgraph-4.8.47.jar main.ArrayVisualizer
 ```

+To build a runnable jar, simply run Apache Ant inside the 'dist' directory!

 ### Features:
 - 40+ new sorting algorithms